Your commitment, a minimum of 24 hours per year for active adults.

 - Become a Garden Member

-- Complete Docent/Volunteer Application.
+- Complete Volunteer Application.
 CLICK HERE to open the pdf application.
-Fill it out and drop it by the Garden Gift Shoppe or email it to the email address near the top of the form.
+Fill it out and drop it by The Garden Admission Kiosk.

-- Once contacted by a Docent Representative, complete docent/volunteer training (two, four-hour sessions) and safety training
+- Once contacted by a Volunteer Representative, complete volunteer training (two, four-hour sessions) and safety training.

-Click here to log your docent/volunteer hours.
+Click here to log your volunteer hours.
 We appreciate all you do to make The Garden look beautiful!
 See you at The Garden!

 Banksia Plant near the Bird & Butterfly Garden